 Epileptic Trees: Started the very moment the cover was revealed.
 The major topics were about when Oriko Magica takes place, and whether the new magical girls introduced in Oriko Magicawould become witches that were seen in the anime.

-Of course, there are also those who think both series are equally inferior to the anime.
+There are also those who think both series are equally inferior to the anime.

 "Funny Aneurysm" Moment: In a flashback, after a young Oriko pledges her efforts to help her father, he offers her a reward, and she says, "Daddy, you can't give out bribes!", to which he laughs and says she "got (him) there".
 Taking money that doesn't belong to him, on the other hand...